kirandash/BG-Ecommerce/README.md

 2. Instead of subscribing to the observable, declare it in component and then use it's value with async pipe in component.html.
 (Best solution)

 ## 20. ngIf else and ng-template for sign in and out

+## 21. Create auth service - Loose coupling by separating service from component
+So far we added the sign in and sign out service in component.
+But it makes things difficult while testing.
+So better to avoid tight coupling and move service to a new file thus, while testing we can fake these auth services instead of providing actual data ng g s services/auth
+Add the service in providers for app.module